Tubbster-UX/statele/README.md

-# WOR**L**DLE
+# STA**T**ELE

-Play this geographical wordle here: https://worldle.teuteuf.fr !
+Play this geographical statele here: https://worldle.teuteuf.fr !

-## Contributions & PR

-Even if there are many more users than I could ever imagine on Worldle, it was originally a small pet project that I started in order to  practice code and have fun.

-So, I prefer to continue to manage it personally and do all the design and the code by myself.  :)

-Therefore, I'm not looking for contributors or PR!
-I could accept PR for specific things, for instance to add support for your native language or to fix something, but please, don't hesitate to contact me first!

-If you'd like to make a suggestion, don't hesitate to open an issue!

-Otherwise, feel free to fork the project, customize it and play with it on your side! <3
+## How to Make a Dev Build

+Run "npm install" in a termimal next Run "npm start" to make a dev build

+## How to Make a Build for a web server

+run "npm run build"

 ## Resources used: